The Poetry Programs of Hill-Stead Museum

 Preludes – pre-performance talks on featured poets: 5:00-5:30 pm (all evenings except August 6)

 Admission: $15 per person, ages 18 and under free.
 Parking is free.

 Seating: Bring a lawn chair or blanket for seating in and around the garden.

-Food: Al fresco dining is allowed on the West Lawn, at picnic tables and in the Sunken Garden on performance evenings.
-Participants are welcome to bring their own picnic suppers or purchase food and beverages on site from Tallulah’s Caterers of West Hartford.
+Food: Al fresco dining is allowed on the grounds.
+Participants are welcome to bring their own picnic suppers or purchase food/beverages on site.